A Scalable Generative Graph Model with Community Structure: Coupon Collector Derivation

 \begin{theorem} For a given $\rho \in (0,1)$, the expected number of independent draws required to select $\rho |U|$ distinct coupons from $U$ is $|U|\ln(1/(1-\rho)) + O(1)$. \end{theorem}

 \begin{proof} For convenience, we assume that $\rho|U|$ is an integer.
 Consider a sequence of draws.
 Let $X_i$ (for integer $0 \leq i < \rho |U|$) be the random variable denoting the number of draws required to get one more (distinct) coupon after $i$ distinct coupons have been collected.
 Observe that the quantity of interest is $\EX[\sum_{i < \rho |U|} X_i]$, which by linearity of expectation is $\sum_{i < \rho|U|} \EX[X_i]$.
+(The usual coupon collector analyses consider this sum for $\rho = 1$.)

 When $i$ distinct coupons have already been collected, the probability that a single draw gives a new coupon is exactly $1-i/|U|$.
 Think of this as probability of ``failure."
 The number of draws required for a success (new coupon) follows a geometric distribution (Chap VI.8 of~\cite{Fel50}) and the mean of this is $1/(1-i/|U|) = |U|/(|U|-i)$.
 Using this bound, the expected total number of draws can be expressed as follows: